LSGhartley/e-commerce-website-project/README.md

-# Buhle's Handmadwe Patterns Website
+# Buhle's Handmade Patterns Website
 This project is a database driven e-commerce website that I developed for my final year individual project using HTML5, CSS, JavaScript and PHP.
 The website allows users to browse, search, and purchase products from different categories.
 It also features a user authentication system, a shopping cart, and a checkout process.
 The website uses MySQL as the database management system and Bootstrap as the front-end framework.

 ### Installation